A WWF report estimates that up to 8.9 billion cigarette butts are littered each year in Australia.

 Discarded cigarette butts are a contributor to hundreds of fires in Australia each year.

-There are three methods that can be employed for recycling cigarette butt filters.
+There are several methods that can be used for recycling cigarette butt filters.

-It takes 2,000 butts to produce 1kg of plastic.
-Products such as bricks can be produced from cigarette butts.
+Products such as bricks, benches and insulation can be produced from cigarette butts.

 All donations over $2 are tax deductible for Australian tax payers.

 We acknowledge the Traditional Owners of Country throughout Australia and recognise their continuing connection to land, waters and culture.
 We recognise they have cared and maintained the beautiful environment for time immemorial.
 We would like to pay our respects to Elders past, present and emerging and extend that respect to all Indigenous communities.